The Scotch Game: A Dynamic Alternative to the Ruy Lopez

 Magnus Carlsen's Practical Success

-Carlsen's approach highlights three benefits: forced open center after 3...exd4, immediate piece activity, and fewer branching sidelines to memorize.
+Carlsen's approach highlights three benefits: a forced open center after 3...exd4, immediate piece activity, and fewer branching sidelines to memorize.
 That balance suits rapid and classical events alike.

 Club-Level Dominance